thinkshout/ts_build/README.md

 # Getting started
 The build scripts are now included with composer.
 To install the scripts `composer install`.
 To update, `composer update`.

-# Update an existing project to use ts_build_script
+# Update an existing project to use ts_build_script run this command from the root of project folder.
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/thinkshout/ts_build/master/update.sh)"

 # Install directions